DannyPreye/tech_time/README.md

+# Tech Time

+A web application for an online tutoring platform.
+This project is built using Next.j, TailwindCSS and docker.

 ## Getting Started

 To build the Docker image, make sure Docker is installed on your system, navigate to the root directory of the project (where the docker-compose.yml file is located), and run the following command in your terminal: